 A credit plan should have a dramatic impact on the overall financial health of your business.
 It provides a documented roadmap that aligns corporate goals with business procedures.
 The credit plan should help your organization accomplish many goals, including reduction in bad debt and write-offs, as well as improvements in sales to cash payment cycles and improved profitability.

 Once your initial research is collected, you can define goals for improving these metrics using key performance indicators.
-For example, you may want to reduce bad debt by 10% or achieve an average days sales outstanding (DSO) of 40.
+For a credit plan example, you may want to reduce bad debt by 10% or achieve an average days sales outstanding (DSO) of 40.

 This document is designed to help you develop a credit policy and collections action plan that meets your specific business objectives.
 It includes tips and suggestions and samples that you may use to create a policy to improve your business.
 Where applicable, this document highlights how systems like Lockstep Collect can be used to automate your credit and collections process to standardize your credit policy and collection procedures.

 STEP ONE: DO YOUR HOMEWORK

 How do you know what you want to accomplish in credit and collections if you don’t know where you’re at today?
 The first step in developing a policy and an action plan is to do some research.
 Below are some areas that you should investigate before you start developing your policy.

 One of the first questions you should ask yourself is who you’re doing business with today and who you may want to do business with tomorrow.
 For example, you may sell products or services to commercial business accounts such as wholesale distributors or manufacturers but you may also sell to government agencies.
 What’s good for one group of customers may not be good for another and there may be things you can do to improve the chances that your invoices are paid on time.